Justin Williams (basketball): Titanes de Barranquilla (2021)

 In 2021, Williams played for the Colombian team Titanes de Barranquilla in the 2021 BCL Americas season.
 He led the league in blocks with 2.8 blocks per game.

 Player profile

 Williams is best known for his shot-blocking and rebounding abilities.
 While playing for the University of Wyoming in the 2006 Mountain West Conference Tournament on March 11, he recorded a triple-double in a second-round game against the University of Utah with 10 points, 15 rebounds, and 12 blocked shots.

-In 2015, Williams lead the Argentinean league in rebounds (11.2) and blocks (3.9).
+In 2015, Williams lead the Argentine league in rebounds (11.2) and blocks (3.9).

 Sexual assault case

 On October 17, 2007, Sacramento police searched Williams' home in a northern Sacramento neighborhood.
 The following day, at a press conference, a police spokesman indicated that they were conducting an ongoing sexual assault investigation, resulting from a young woman's appearance at a local hospital.

 Williams, who was traveling with the Sacramento Kings for an exhibition game in Albuquerque, New Mexico, was put on a leave of absence and sent home in order to hire legal counsel.
 On November 13, 2007, Sacramento District Attorney Jan Scully concluded that Williams would not be charged for anything due to evidence not supporting the filing of any criminal charges in the case.